- Scholarship and grant funds, work-study and subsidized loans available may cover only a fraction of the full cost of college.

 1. PLUS loans.
 Parent loans for undergraduate and graduate students, known as parent Direct PLUS loans, have a fixed interest rate but unlike the Stafford and Perkins loans available to students, the interest is not subsidized while the student is in school.
 However, it is not subject to limits and can go up to the full cost of attendance.
 Students whose parents do not qualify can get access to unsubsidized student loans beyond maximums.
 PLUS loans do have an origination fee.

 2. Private loans.
 These have become much more important as the limits on government loans fail to keep pace with college costs.
-Except for the most creditworthy borrowers, these will be more expensive, especially as fees in addition to interest add to the overall cost of the loan.
-Interest accrues even while the student is in school, though the rate may be slightly lower.
+Except for the most creditworthy borrowers, these are likely more expensive as interest rates tend to be higher on private loans than on federal loans.
 Advice on what to look for and reliable lenders can be found on the FinAid website, which provides a comprehensive source of financial aid information.

 Note that as an NEA member, you have access to an exclusive rate reduction through the NEA Undergraduate Loan Program.